Start Preparing for College while in High School

 Skyline College is here to make your transition from high school to college easy.
 Through concurrent enrollment opportunities and our Priority Enrollment Program (PEP), you can start preparing for college and experience college life before you graduate from high school.
 Getting an early start on your college education can be a great way to ensure your future academic success.

-Skyline College offers two primary ways to get a jump start on your college experience:
+Skyline College offers three primary ways to get a jump start on your college experience:

 Concurrent enrollment students can start taking Skyline College classes as early as the ninth grade and earn both college and high school units at the same time; on top of that, college enrollment fees may be free to high school students who are California residents.
 In order to enroll at Skyline College, you’ll need to follow the five steps to enrollment on the concurrent enrollment page to begin taking classes.